mdelcourt/pokerUI/Readme.md

 ### Features
 Once the program is launched, it will read out information from the configuration files and start a new tournament (see next section).
 The first blind level will be selected and the timer will be paused.
 From there, the following actions are possible:
-* Space bar : pause the timer
+* Space bar : pause/unpause the timer
 * + and - : change the number of players in the tournament
 * t : Start the clock (60s to take a decision)
 * press twice the arrow to the right/left : change blind level